flowdy/FlowgencyTM/INSTALL.md

 Installation Guide
 ==================

-FlowgencyTM is a prototype, yet just a proof-of-concept that can work like a smooth or fail badly, for others as likely as for myself.
-So you are welcome to use FlowgencyTM with test data!
-Keep in mind that this software is alpha.
-This means that crashes and a regularly corrupted database are to be expected.
-So do not yet use it for vital projects or if you do really cannot help doing, backup often!
-Please file bug-reports, for which I thank you very much in advance.
+FlowgencyTM is beta.
+This means that crashes, corrupted or inconsistent data or other unconveniences cannot be excluded.
+So do not use it for vital projects yet.
+If you really cannot help doing, backup often!
+Please file bug-reports to flowgencytm-dev at <span>mailbox.</span>org, for which I thank you very much in advance.

 FlowgencyTM is implemented in the Perl programming language, version 5.14+.
-Mac OS X and most linux distributions include it ready for use, ensure it is installed by running the command `perl -v`, or search the web how to install the latest version on your system.
+Mac OS X and most linux distributions include it ready for use.
+Ensure it is installed by running the command `perl -v`, or search the web how to install the latest version on your system.
 Windows users are recommended Strawberry Perl, please download from <http://strawberryperl.com/>.

 Clone the git repository in a directory of your choice.
 With plain git on Linux enter at a shell prompt: